The North Carolina HIV Medication Assistance Program (NC HMAP) is the government funded ADAP for the state of North Carolina.

 - be HIV positive,

-- have a gross family income that is equal to or less than 300 percent of the Federal Poverty Guidelines (see the table below).
+- have a gross family income that is equal to or less than 300 percent of the Federal Poverty Guidelines.

-All ADAP applications are processed by Purchase of Medical Care Services (POMCS).
-POMCS determines eligibility and authorizes services for programs administered through the North Carolina Department of Health and Human Services’ Division of Public Health.
-Applications must be submitted by an Interviewer, not the applicant.
+HMAP processors determine eligibility and authorizes services for programs administered through the North Carolina Department of Health and Human Services’ Division of Public Health.
+Applications must be submitted by an Interviewer, and not by the applicant.
 The Interviewer may be the applicant’s HIV case manager, social worker, clinician, or anyone else working in an official capacity on the applicant’s behalf.
-An individual who wants to apply for ADAP should contact their clinician, their HIV case manager, one of NC’s HIV Regional Networks, a local health department, an AIDS Service Organization or the ADAP Office.
+An individual who wants to apply for HMAP should contact their clinician, their HIV case manager, one of NC’s HIV Regional Networks, a local health department, an AIDS Service Organization or the HMAP Office.

 State covers some form of HCV drug therapies as part of their approved drug formularies: Yes

 To learn more about what HCV drug therapies are on the drug formulary, please visit tiicann.org/co-infection-watch.html (go to page #7).

 State covers Cabenuva as part of their approved drug formularies: Yes